International Day of Peace: 2021 – Recovering Better for an Equitable and Sustainable World

 The 2021 theme for the International Day of Peace was "Recovering Better for an Equitable and Sustainable World.'"

-2021 Global survey of celebration
+2021 global survey of celebration

 A survey by the Culture of Peace News Network found internet reports concerning more than 628 celebrations of the International Day of Peace from 79 countries around the world in 2021.

-2022 - End racism.
+2022 – End racism.
 Build peace.

 The 2022 theme for the International Day of Peace was "End racism.
 Build peace."

-2022 Global survey of celebration
+2022 global survey of celebration

 A survey by the Culture of Peace News Network found internet reports concerning more than 846 celebrations of the International Day of Peace from 91 countries around the world in 2022.

+2023 – Actions for peace: Our ambition for the #Global-Goals

+The 2023 theme for the International Day of Peace was "Action for peace: Our ambition for the #GlobalGoals".

+2023 global survey of celebration

+A survey by the Culture of Peace News Network found internet reports concerning more than 942 celebrations of the International Day of Peace from 93 countries around the world in 2023.

+2024 – Cultivating a Culture of Peace

+The 2024 theme for International Day of Peace was "Cultivating a Culture of Peace".

+2024 global survey of celebration

+A survey by the Culture of Peace News Network found internet reports from 834 celebrations of the International Day of Peace from around the world in 2024 including many reports in Japanese, Hindi, Russian, Ukrainian and Arabic, as well as English, French, Spanish, Italian and Portuguese.

+2025 - Act Now for a Peaceful World

+The 2025 theme for International Day of Peace is "Act Now for a Peaceful World.